christopherskyi/getting-cleaning-data-course-project/Codebook.md

 ## TidyDataSet Variables

 The tidy data set contains the  86 derived mean and standard devivation variables, plus subject and activity variables, for a total of 88 variables.
+The values of the 86 derived mean and standard devivation variables is an average for each activity for each each subject.
 All variables except 'activity' are numbers; activity is a character variable:

 1       subject
 2       activity